 |April 25||Get email updates when the Log Forwarding app is not able to connect to your Syslog server, so that you can quickly restore Syslog connectivity and resume log forwarding.|

-The Cortex Hub is the home for all your Cortex apps.
-Use it as a launch pad to access, use, and build apps.
+The hub is the home for all apps built on Cortex.
+Use it as a launch pad to discover, use, and build apps.

 The Cortex Data Lake stores the context-rich enhanced network logs generated by our security products, including our next-generation firewalls, GlobalProtect cloud service, and Traps management service.
 Cortex apps use the Cortex Data Lake to access, analyze, and report on your network data.